seedfourtytwo/solana-exporter/docs/rpc-method-usage-and-optimization.md

 ## Notes
 - **Call rates** are approximate and depend on your scrape/tick intervals and number of tracked addresses.
 - **After these optimizations, your exporter is highly efficient and cost-effective for RPC usage.**
-- For further reductions, consider increasing your scrape interval, but be aware this may reduce metric freshness.
+- For further reductions, consider increasing your scrape interval, but be aware this may reduce metric freshness. **With 1-minute balance caching, you can keep a fast scrape interval for all other metrics.**

 ---